 Many people consider Lanzarote to be the best fishing area of the Canary Islands.
 In contrast to the other Canary Islands, fishing in Lanzarote is characterized by its unique and peculiar marine geography, a result of the island emerging from the bottom of the Atlantic Ocean by emissions of lava millions of years ago.

 There are large numbers of sedentary species, but this area experiences a lot of transit by many migratory fish stocks.
-Whether you practice spinning, jigging, coastal trolling, bottom fishing or deep sea fishing, the fishing possibilities offered in Lanzarote are enormous ... and so are the chances of catching the fish of your life, too.
+Whether you practice spinning, jigging, coastal trolling, night fishing, bottom fishing or deep sea fishing, the fishing possibilities offered off the coasts of Lanzarote are enormous ... and so are the chances of catching the fish of your life, too.

 Jigging in Lanzarote